-Whenever there’s a traffic accident between a pedestrian and a vehicle, the pedestrian will almost always end up getting the worst of it.
-So, partly because of the laws of physics, it’s easy to think that the driver of the vehicle is always at fault for the accident.
-But this isn’t always the case, especially if the pedestrian was jaywalking or violating some other traffic rule.
+Whenever there's a traffic accident between a pedestrian and a vehicle, the pedestrian will almost always end up getting the worst of it.
+So, partly because of the laws of physics, it's easy to think that the driver of the vehicle is always at fault for the accident.
+But this isn't always the case--it is possible for the pedestrian to be at fault, especially if the pedestrian was jaywalking or violating some other traffic rule.
 Read on to learn more.

 Modified comparative negligence first requires that the plaintiff's level of fault not exceed a certain threshold before the plaintiff can recover anything.
 Depending on the state, this threshold will often be 50%.
 So if the plaintiff is 50.1% (or more) at fault for causing the accident, they recover nothing.
 But if they're 50% at fault (or less), they can recover from other parties, though total damages will be reduced by the injured person's share of fault.

 Let's look back at the previous example of the jaywalking pedestrian and speeding driver, to explain how this works.
 If the pedestrian sustained $50,000 in injuries and a judge or jury concluded that the pedestrian was 40% at fault while the reckless driver was 60% at fault, the pedestrian would be able to recover only $30,000.
 But if the judge or jury concluded that the pedestrian was 55% at fault, the pedestrian would recover nothing under modified comparative negligence rules.